Pictorial map

 Pictorial maps (also known as illustrated maps, panoramic maps, perspective maps, bird's-eye view maps, and geopictorial maps) depict a given territory with a more artistic rather than technical style.
 It is a type of map in contrast to road map, atlas, or topographic map.
 The cartography can be a sophisticated 3-D perspective landscape or a simple map graphic enlivened with illustrations of buildings, people and animals.
-They can feature all sorts of varied topics like historical events, legendary figures or local agricultural products and cover anything from an entire continent to a college campus.
+They can feature varied topics like historical events, legendary figures or local agricultural products and cover anything from an entire continent to a college campus.
 Drawn by specialized artists and illustrators, pictorial maps are a rich, centuries-old tradition and a diverse art form that ranges from cartoon maps on restaurant placemats to treasured art prints in museums.

 Pictorial maps usually show an area as if viewed from above at an oblique angle.
 They are not generally drawn to scale in order to show street patterns, individual buildings, and major landscape features in perspective.
 While regular maps focus on the accurate rendition of distances, pictorial maps enhance landmarks and often incorporate a complex interplay of different scales into one image in order to give the viewer a more familiar sense of recognition.
 With an emphasis on objects and style, these maps cover an artistic spectrum from childlike caricature to spectacular landscape graphic, with the better ones being attractive, informative and highly accurate.
 Some require thousands of hours to produce.